Jaelumz/BikeShare_Analysis/README.md

 Exploratory Data Analysis was done on the dataset, leveraging python with imported libraries and tableau for visualization of trends.

 ## Process
+    Data Preparation:
+        Downloaded the provided datasets.
+        Imported datasets (CSV) and libraries to Python.
+        Created pandas dataframe
+        Exported dataframe to excel file for Tableau visualisations

+    Exploratory Analysis:
+        Conducted exploratory analysis on the datasets to grasp the data and its datatypes; executing hypothesis testing Checked for any missing values or necessary manipulations to prepare the data for visualization.

+    Data Transformations:
+        Executed data transformations, using data dictionaries and calculated fields to extract specific insights from the data.

+    Visualization:
+        Utilized optimal visualizations to provide desired insights to consumers of the report to base their decisions.

+## Findings

     -As earlier highlighted, this dataset contains 17414 rows and 10 columns.
 The column names in this dataset is as follows: Nitrogen (N), Phosphorus (P), Potassium (K), Ph, Temperature, Humidity and Rainfall.
 -7 of the 8 columns are numerical columns except for the target or label column.